 By logging the days they telework, employees may be eligible for iCommute monthly prize drawings.
 Visit the TripTracker page for more information.

-The third annual National Telework Week is March 4 - 8, 2013.
+The fourth annual National Telework Week is March 3 - 7, 2014.
 This effort encourages companies, agencies, organizations, and individuals to pledge to telework at least once during the first full week in March.
 During Telework Week 2013, more than 136,000 employees pledged nationwide.
 Together they avoided 15.1 million miles of commuting, reduced 7,892 tons of pollutants and they saved $12.3 million in commuting costs.

 Need help getting started?
 Check out the sample program policy, agreement, and other documents under quick links.

 3rd Annual Telework Week Report 2013 Impact and Year-over-Year Benchmarks

 View “8 Ways Telecommuting is a Win for Business and Workers,” KBZ blog, March 2013.